fnrizzi/RomLTIData/README.md

 # RomLTIData

-This repository contains data generated with [this code](https://github.com/fnrizzi/ElasticShearWaves) used for a paper submitted to SISC on 11th Sept.
-2020 on ROMs for linear time-invariant dynamical systems.
+This repository contains the data generated with [this code](https://github.com/fnrizzi/ElasticShearWaves) used for the following paper on ROMs for linear time-invariant (LTI) dynamical systems: https://arxiv.org/abs/2009.11742.
-The arXiv preprint can be found at: https://arxiv.org/abs/2009.11742.
+Paper is under review.
 The data are made public as part of the paper submission.